How to change your country and unblock any Netflix library using a VPN

 Surfshark is practically tailor-made for those that use their VPN primarily for streaming and the main VPN that we use for Netflix.

-The price starts at $2.49 per month if you go for a 2 year plan, putting Surfshark in the same range as two of the cheapest Netflix VPN services on the market: PrivateVPN and Cyberghost VPN.
-For that price Surfshark unblocks over 30 Netflix libraries including all of the biggest catalogs and many of the smaller ones, giving you access to a huge amount of additional movies and TV shows.
-The number of Netflix catalogs you can access is the largest of any of the VPN providers, with the exception of the more expensive alternative ExpressVPN.
+The price starts at $2.49 per month if you go for a 2 year plan, putting Surfshark in the same range as two of the cheapest VPNs for Netflix on the market: PrivateVPN and Cyberghost.
+For that price Surfshark unblocks over 30 Netflix libraries, including all of the biggest catalogs and many of the smaller ones, giving you access to a huge amount of additional movies and TV shows.
+The number of Netflix catalogs you can access is the largest of any of the tested VPN providers, with the exception of the more expensive alternative ExpressVPN.

 When compared to its cheaper competitor PrivateVPN (which unblocks 25 Netflix countries) the main difference is that Surfshark includes the large European Netflix catalogs: Germany, France, Italy and Spain.
 This is a big plus for Surfshark since it's more likely that you'll want to watch something available on Netflix Germany (the largest Netflix library of all) than for example on Netflix Vietnam.

 During our tests a majority of the promised libraries were unblocked without any problems and the speeds were always good enough to let us stream in 4K quality without interruptions.
 The one country that we experienced occasional issues with was Canada - so to unblock Canadian Netflix, ExpressVPN would be a better option since their app and servers always worked for us there.